-The University Libraries and the Division of IT should lead the university to develop clear and forceful policies to address the management and protection (integrity) of sensitive and business-critical information (data), including the university's permanent electronic records, and the security IT infrastructure resources upon which that information resides.
+The University Libraries and the Division of IT should lead the university to develop clear and forceful policies to address the management and protection (integrity) of sensitive and business-critical informatio (data), including the university's permanent electroni records, and the security IT infrastructure resources upon which that information resides.
 The Division of IT should also establish an IT policy advisory team composed of a variety of faculty and staff from across the university to assist in the review and formation of appropriate IT policies.

 IT security is the responsibility of all users.
 The development and enforcement of security policies should be done in cooperation with the various departments.
-These policies will depend upon the clear articulation of institutional values and an understanding of how the institution will make judgments when its values are in conflict.
-For example, an individual has a right to personal privacy while the institution has an obligation to keep some records of individuals' activities and to protect itself against actions of individuals.
+These policies will depend upon the clear articulation of institutional values and an understandin of how the institution will make judgments when its values are in conflict.
+For example, an individual has a right to personal privacy while the institution has an obligation to keep some records of individuals.
 A key step in the formulation of policy will be the development of a shared vision of information and IT based on the beliefs and values of the university community: academic freedom, collegiality, openness, and so forth.